-What are the Pro Bono Awards?
+What were the Pro Bono Awards?

-Who is eligible to receive an Award?
+Who was eligible to receive an Award?

-What should I consider when nominating?
+What was considered when nominating?

-What do the Awards entail?
+What did the Awards entail?

-Each recipient will receive a monetary award as well as editorial coverage in a special Pro BonoSuper Lawyers Digital Edition, the Super Lawyers blog, and on our website, www.SuperLawyers.com.
+Each recipient received editorial coverage in a special Pro Bono Super Lawyers Digital Magazine, the Super Lawyers blog, Super Lawyers social media sites and on our website, www.SuperLawyers.com.